 To questions to consider:

-You can’t fake this.
+It goes without saying, but you can't fake this.
 Your audience will be able to tell if you’re just mailing it in, or regurgitating other people’s information for your own benefit.
-If your clients and students get wind of any kind of tomfoolery, you can wave your course creator’s dreams goodbye.

-That’s why we recommend creating a landing page.
-A landing page will allow you to give an overview of your course, explain what people will learn, and ultimately collect sign-ups from interested parties.
+A great way to gauge interest is to make a landing page.
+This will allow you to give an overview of your course, explain what people will learn, and ultimately collect sign-ups from interested parties.

 While you may not have started creating your materials yet, try to include any information that will encourage your target audience to sign up.
 Include a clear call-to-action for folks to sign up, register their interest or even offer ‘early bird’ deals for people willing to purchase.